How Pets Help Ease the Transition to an Empty Nest

-Everyone handles kids going to college differently.
-Some people may be excited for the life change.
-Others may be anxious.
-Some may feel a mix of emotions.
+Everyone handles kids going to university differently.
+Some people may be excited for the life change, others may be anxious, some may feel a mix of emotions.
 Will the new-found freedom be refreshing?
 Or will it be too quiet and empty without children in the house?

-Empty nest pets are animals that help fill the void kids moving out leave in their parents' lives.
-For eighteen years or more, children depend on their parents, and once they leave the house, animals can step in to give moms and dads a new friend to take care of and love.
+Empty nest pets are animals that help fill the void kids leave in their parents' lives.
+For eighteen years or more, children depend on their parents, and once they leave the house, animals can step in to give mums and dads a new friend to take care of and love.

 Here are two real-life stories of parents and the pets that helped them through this big life change.

 Andrea and Owie: Empty Nest Pets Can Change Your Life

 When her daughter moved away to attend culinary school, Andrea sunk into a deep depression.
 She felt so lost without her child that she even moved the rest of her family to the same city as her daughter.
 However, the move didn't help.
 Andrea questioned everything about her life once her daughter went to college and blossomed into an adult.

 Andrea's marriage suffered as a result of her depression.
 Andrea said, "I realised that over the years of taking care of kids and spending so much time working on my business, my 25-year relationship with my husband had gotten the short end of the stick.
 I sunk into a deep depression and gained a lot of weight.
 Overall, I think the hardest part of my daughter Cara leaving was fearing that she and I would grow apart, and I would end up being all alone."

 "Owie had come to us 11 years earlier.
 He won our hearts, and we adopted him into our home.
 I was really worried about how Owie would handle Cara's absence, so although Owie had always been Cara's cat, I felt very protective of him.
 I credit Owie with helping me to stay grounded and connected with my heart.